kubernetes/enhancements/keps/sig-architecture/4330-compatibility-versions/README.md

 ###### Does enabling the feature change any default behavior?

+Yes, `/version` will respond with `binaryMajor` and `binaryMinor` fields.
+This addition of fields should be handled by clients in a backward compatible way, and is a relatively safe change.

-No. Only when the feature gate is enabled AND `--compatibility-version` is set does behavior change.
+No other default behavior is changed.
+Only when the feature gate is enabled AND `--compatibility-version` is set does other behavior change.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

 Yes.
-Once disabled, the component ignores any `--compatibility-version` value and operates normally at the current binary version.
+Note that when `--compatibility-version` flags is defined, the feature flag must be turned on (when feature is in Alpha).
+So to disable the feature, the flag must also be removed.

 ###### What happens if we reenable the feature if it was previously rolled back?

-Behavior is as expected, `--compatibility-version` is again applied.
+Behavior is as expected, `--compatibility-version` may be set again.

 ###### Are there any tests for feature enablement/disablement?